-The Independent Electoral and Boundaries Commission (IEBC) gave Wetangula a lifeline after it ruled that his name will not be struck off the voter’s register
+The Independent Electoral and Boundaries Commission (IEBC) gave Wetangula a lifeline after it ruled that his name will not be struck off the voter’s register following allegations of voter bribery in 2013.

 IEBC commissioner Thomas Letangule who chaired a special committee constituted to try Wetangula ruled that the law (Elections Act) which proposes the deletion of the name of an offender from the voter register, lacks clarity.